priyamtejaswin/priyamtejaswin.github.io/blogs/_drafts/2020-05-24-collins-tagger.md

         else:
             return words, tags
 ```

-I use `def get_clean_line` to generate `word/tag` sequences.
-This function reads a line, stores the tokens and their respective tags in separate lists, and returns them.

 > I am converting everything to lower-case, and also ignoring the punctuation.
 These are probaly valuable features, but we can do without them for this implementation.